Need to upgrade the Amplifier on your Toyota Tundra? Learn how to upgrade your amplifier by following the procedures below.

 - Turn the volume up and enjoy.

-Do not turn on the ignition if you have the wires unplugged from the passenger seat, or you will cause the airbag light to come on.
+Do not turn on the ignition if the wires are unplugged from the passenger seat, or you will cause the airbag light to come on.